monyone/aribb24.js/README.md

 * This Project based on [b24.js](https://github.com/xqq/b24.js).
     * The pioneer of ARIB caption feature for web browser.
 Much inspire it.
 Thanks!
 * Many feature based on [TVCaptionMod2](https://github.com/xtne6f/TVCaptionMod2).
-    * Much Feedback about this project and inspire it.
+    * Much Feedback about this project and inspired by it.
 Thanks!

 ## Options